prajwalvathreya/N_gram_language_model/README.md

 # N-Gram Language Model

+## Objective
+This project contains the implementation of a language model using n-grams.
+The language model is trained on text data and provides functionality for scoring sequences of tokens, calculating perplexity.
+The sentence generation is based on probability and utilizes the Shannon technique.

 ## Overview
 This Python script implements a language model using n-grams.
 The script provides functionality for training the model on text data, scoring sequences of tokens, calculating perplexity, and generating sentences based on the trained model.